bongnv/bongnv.com/src/components/introduction.md

 # Hi.

-I'm Bong - currently I work at Grab as a lead software engineer.
-Although my focus is on distributed systems in [Go](https://golang.org/), I'm also interested in frontend technologies like building my personal website.
+I'm Bong - currently I work at [SafetyCulture](https://safetyculture.com/) as a senior software engineer.
+Although my focus is on distributed systems with [Go](https://golang.org/), I also spend some time in frontend stuffs like building my personal website.